 Nonfiction matters!
 Publishers crave it.
 Teachers and librarians need it.
 Nonfiction connects our children to the world.
 Stories about real people, real places, and really interesting world events are more important now than ever.
 But how do you begin to write page-turning nonfiction for kids and teens?
 How do you know if this genre is right for you?
-Read on–and consider joining us this summer for our Summer Camp in Writing Nonfiction for Children & Teens.
+Read on–and consider joining us for our Summer Camp in Writing Nonfiction for Children & Teens.

 Picture book author Leda Schubert and narrative nonfiction author Tod Olson talk about curiosity, research and taking a fiction writer’s approach to writing nonfiction.
 Read more.

 Theme is at the heart of a novel.
 But strong works of narrative nonfiction also explore a clear theme.
 Read more.